ajCameron/LiuXin-alpha/README.md

 # LiuXin-alpha

-Pulic, development fork of LiuXin.
+Public, development fork of LiuXin.
 Alpha.
 DO NOT USE IN PROD.